sovagajmer/ISQA-3420-SGW/UseCases.md

 Failed End Conditions: A proper manifest is not created and the project struggled to progress.

-Trigger: Open-source packages are approved by the Policy standards
+Trigger: Open-source packages are approved by the Policy Document standards